 • Two proofs of residential address

-• Proof of social security number
+• Proof of Social Security number

 For your proof of residential address, you can provide a bill with your address or a school transcript from the current school year that lists your address.
 If you do not have these documents, you can submit a Certification of Address Form and provide two proofs of address for a parent, step parent, legal guardian or a person you live with.

-Your proof of social security number can be your original Social Security card or a W-2 tax form with your Social Security number.
+Your proof of Social Security number can be your original Social Security card or a W-2 tax form with your Social Security number.

 For a complete list of documents that you can use to prove your identity, visit the What to Bring page on the FLHSMV website.
 There, you can find detailed information on the required documents for U.S. citizens, immigrants, nonimmigrants and Canadians.

-Additional Documents Required for Minors
+Extra Documents for Minors

 • Parental Consent Form